iamsajidjaved/SEOIndexer/README.md

 # SEOIndexer

 SEOIndexer is a PHP-based tool built with Laravel to help website owners and developers improve search engine indexing.
-It fetches URLs from WordPress sitemaps and submits them to IndexNow-compatible search engines (like Bing, Yandex, and others) to ensure your content is quickly discovered and indexed.
+It fetches URLs from WordPress sitemaps, submits them to IndexNow-compatible search engines (like Bing, Yandex, and others), and pings services like Ping-O-Matic, Blo.gs, and Twingly to ensure your content is quickly discovered and indexed.

 ## Features
 - **Fetch Sitemaps**: Automatically retrieves URLs from WordPress sitemaps and saves them as JSON files for each domain.
 - **Submit to IndexNow**: Sends URLs one-by-one to multiple IndexNow-compatible search engines, including Bing, Yandex, Naver, Seznam, Yep, and IndexNow Official.
+- **Ping Services**: Notifies multiple services (e.g., Ping-O-Matic, Blo.gs, Twingly) about new or updated content by pinging the base domain with the site name from config/indexnow.php using the XML-RPC `weblogUpdates.ping` method.
-- **Configurable**: Uses a simple configuration file to manage multiple websites, their sitemaps, and IndexNow API keys.
+- **Configurable**: Uses a configuration file to manage multiple websites, their sitemaps, IndexNow keys, and ping services.
-- **Error Handling**: Includes robust error handling for HTTP requests and XML parsing, with clear console messages to help troubleshoot issues.
+- **Error Handling**: Includes robust error handling for HTTP requests, XML parsing, and URL validation, with detailed console messages to help monitor progress.

 ## Requirements
 To use SEOIndexer, ensure your system meets these requirements: